testfairy/docs/docs/03_Android/06_Customizing_feedback_dialog.md

-TestFairy's Android SDK enables customization of how the in-app feedback module works.
-You can change behavior and modify requirements.
+By default, in-app feedback works out of the box, allowing users to report bugs by shaking their device.
+If you wish to use this feature and connect it to a button in your UI, or any other gesture, you can change behavior and modify requirements.

 - `setBrowserUrl`: Open a web browser instead of a built-in dialog (eg, a questionnaire).
 - `setEmailFieldVisible`: Whether or not email input text should be displayed.